princekaif/barefoot/README.md

 # barefoot
-learn your favourite courses with correct guidance and with great profeesors
+learn your favourite courses with correct guidance and with great professors